evgz1979/fxcm/README.md

       {"response":{"executed":true},"data":{"type":0,"orderId":81712802}}

 A trade id is not generated until after order is executed.
 You have to subscribe the order table and listing the live update and look up the trade id.
-You will not get trade id in snapshot, because that information was gone when you submit the request.
+You will not get trade id in snapshot, because that information was gone when you submit the request. to link the orderID to TradeID, you need to subscribe order table.
+Open position table, you will get order id immediately from response.
+You will see insert in order table, follow by update and delete on order table.
+In Open position, at the same time you will see same order ID + trade ID been insert in open position table then followed by update.
+Now you know what order combined to what trade ID

       Examples:
       Subscribing for Orders table: